 Bubble Tea Work (丸·茶手作)

 Founded in 2016 in Hong Kong, it now has a branch in Macau!
 Bubble Tea Work has emerged as the world’s first osmanthus-flavored pearls.
-All their pearls are homemade and people can taste sweet potato, rose, sesame and sakura ones here.
+All their pearls are homemade and you can taste the sweet potato, rose, sesame and sakura ones here.
 Regular milk tea, coffee beverages, chocolate and matcha are some of their most common combinations, but the ones that really stick out are their purple potato pearl milk tea, the brown sugar pearl latte and taro latte.
 Cheese can also be thrown into the mix for a creamy touch in every sip.

 Bubble Tea Work 1 Rua de Adolfo Loureiro, www.facebook.com/bubbleteaworkmacau